 I know what you're thinking—did you just rip the title off Rachel Hollis' book?
-Yes, I probably did but I think it sets the tone of this article really well: wash your face and love yourself!
+Yes, I did but I think it sets the tone for this article quite perfectly: wash your face and love yourself!

-I am lucky, I know this for a fact.
-All my rants are 'first-world problems' and I have a circle of friends and family who genuinely love me.
-My group of girls, in particular, who you can read about here 'Our Story' always reminds me to love myself when I'm feeling down.
+I am lucky, I know this.
+All my rants are 'first-world problems' and I have a circle of people who genuinely love me.
+My group of girls, in particular, always reminds me to love myself when I'm feeling down.

-This was mentioned briefly in my bio—I am that 'new mum'.
+This was mentioned briefly in our 'About Us'—I am Elle, the 'new mum'.
 I feel guilty about shit I shouldn't feel guilty for.
-I don't brush my hair most days because it's falling out anyway so 'what's the point?'.
-I think I've worn my robe 4 days in a row... although I can't recall exactly when the last time was (oops!).
+I don't brush my hair on most days because it's falling out anyway so 'what's the point?'.
+I think I've worn my sleeping robe 4 days in a row now... although I can't recall exactly when the last time was (oops!).
 Does that make me a slob?
-Maybe.
-But that's why it's *so* important to have someone in your life to look out for you and help you WASH YOUR FACE!
+So be it!
+But that's why it's *so* important to have someone in your life to look out for you and remind you to WASH YOUR FACE!

-Kellie came to me with her 'skincare' products in the midst of my sleep deprivation (newborn life).
-I was too tired to listen to her go on about all the benefits of each product and applying toner first before serums (I probably messed this up the first couple times).
-She gifted me a starter kit from Youth to the People and from then on, I was hooked.
-Before this, I was *the* lazy girl who thought that doing a cleanse and moisturiser in the evening was *enough*.
+Kellie came to me with her cure: skin care products.
+This was in the midst of my sleep deprivation after having a baby.
+I was too tired to listen to her go on about all the benefits of each product and applying toner first before serums (I probably messed this up the first couple of times).
+She gifted me some skincare products and from then on, I was hooked.
+Before this, I was the lazy girl who thought that doing a cleanse and moisturiser in the evening was enough.
 Little did I know that my skin was seriously lacking hydration because I did not drink nearly enough water.
-I even forgot my SPF on most occasions—GASP!
+I even forgot my SPF on many occasions—GASP!

-Here are (some) products I love that really made me feel refreshed and ready to conquer my day:
+Here is a list of my favourite products that help me feel refreshed and ready to conquer the day:

-Innisfree - Green Tea Seed Serum (feels amazing!)
+Innisfree - Green Tea Seed Serum (Feels and smells amazing!)

-Laneige - Lip Sleeping Mask Berry (wake up to smoother lips; smells *so* good)
+Laneige - Lip Sleeping Mask Berry (Hello smooth lips; smells *so* good)

 Anyway, I think that's my two cents.
 Kellie is pumping out articles like a mad woman so I know she is side-eyeing me to write something (anything).